lukeburciu/hpviz/docs/dev/vagrant.md

 use tags to target specific tasks:

-`ansible-playbook -i dev.ini site.yml --vault-password-file ~/.hpviz-vault` --tags containers
+`ansible-playbook -i dev.ini site.yml --vault-password-file ~/.hpviz-vault --tags containers`

-example will just deploy containers
+example will just deploy containers portion of the playbook

 tags must be defined in the playbooks to work